-- 1. Disengage tractor PTO, shut off tractor and lock tractor brakes and/or transmission.
-Wait for all movement in baler to cease. - Remove the 1/4" JIC cap from gauge port (A) (see Figure 5-28). - 3.
+- 6. Using the arrow Input Button operate the feeder in the 1.
+Disengage tractor PTO, shut off tractor and lock tractor brakes and/or transmission.
+Wait for all movement in baler to cease. - 2.
+Remove the 1/4" JIC cap from gauge port (A) (see Figure 5-26). - 3.
 Connect a 5,000 psi gauge to port (A). - 4.
-To prevent the Feed Fork crank shaft from moving, secure the Feed Fork to the frame with a 3/8" chain (see Figure 5-31).
+To prevent the feeder crank shaft from moving forward, strap the feeder crank to the frame with a 3/8" chain.

-NOTE: Ensure that the 3/8" chain is in the middle of the Feed Fork; this will prevent bending of the Feed Fork Tine Assy.
+NOTE: Ensure that the 3/8" chain is in the middle of the needle yoke; this will prevent bending of the needle voke.

-- 5. While on the main baling screen of the Monitor, use the OK button to select the Feed Fork function. - 6.
-Engage the tractor PTO and run the baler at 700 PTO RPM. - 7.
-Slowly reverse the Feed Fork using the arrow Input Button on the monitor until the chain becomes taut.
+- 5. While on the main Monitor screen, use the OK button - 6.
+Plug in the Diagnostic Controller and set to Feed Fork. - 8.
+Slowly reverse the Feed Fork using the arrow Input 5.
+While on the main baling screen of the Monitor, use Button on the monitor until the chain becomes taut.